Rafsan0Z/MKS21X-FinalProject/README.md

 2. In the second page, it list all the puzzles available in the game.
 They can each be reached by pressing space

+3. To start add you must press a.
+Then you must enter the row, column and number in that order and press enter everytime a number is added

+4. To remove a number you only need to enter the row and column.

 Here are the bugs of the game:

 1. The game doesnt give an answer to a puzzle